gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 - Ruby
 ---

 Recently I was called out.
-I hypothesized that some bad patterns in Ruby are caused by developers misunderstanding Ruby's Object Model, but I had not provided any learning resources.
+I hypothesized that some bad patterns in Ruby are caused by developers misunderstanding Ruby's Object Model, but I had not provided them with any learning resources.
 In fact, I couldn't find anything satisfying, so I decided to write this post.

 **Edit:** I've been sent other resources about Ruby's Object Model:
 - [All I'd Wanted to Know about Ruby's Object Model Starting Out...and Mooar!!!](https://www.youtube.com/watch?v=268UU4EpTew) in which Jun Qi Tan explains what I tried to in this post, in a much more eloquent talk.